-|“The estate’s fiduciary should seek legal counsel to understand the many obligations and duties.”|
+“The estate’s fiduciary should seek legal counsel to understand the many obligations and duties.”

-The fiduciary manages the assets of the estate to pay claims and fund the ongoing expenses of administration.
+The Personal Representative manages the assets of the estate to pay claims and fund the ongoing expenses of administration.
 Tax returns to the Internal Revenue Service for the decedent’s last year of life and for each year of the estate administration may be required to be filed, as well as state tax returns depending where the decedent earned income or owns assets.
 Yearly accountings of the estate’s activities are filed with the probate court until the administration is complete.

 Probate law provides a list of priorities of who gets paid in an estate administration.
 The last ones on the list are the heirs or devisees of the estate.
 They are paid only after all taxes, creditors, and administrative expenses have been paid.